Northrop F-5: Iran

+On 22 June 2025, Israel said that it destroyed two Iranian F-5 aircraft at Dezful Airport in a airstrike.

 Kenya

+In June 1976, Kenya ordered 10 new F-5E and two F-5F aircraft from the U.S. for $70 million.

 Starting on 16 October 2011 during Operation Linda Nchi, Kenyan Air Force F-5s supported the Kenyan forces fighting in Somalia against Al Shabab Islamists bombing targets inside Somalia and spearheading the ground forces.

 Malaysia

 In 1975, the Royal Malaysian Air Force received 14 F-5Es and two F-5Bs.
 In 1982, four F-5Fs were received and the two F-5Bs already in Malaysian service were transferred to the Royal Thai Air Force.
 In 1983, RMAF received two RF-5E Tigereye.
 Subsequently, two F-5Es (M29-21 & M29-22) and a F-5F (M29-23) which came with the new "shark nose" and with leading edge root extensions (LERX) version were ordered as attrition replacement.
 The F-5E was the first supersonic fighter in Royal Malaysian Air Force service and it replaced the former RAAF CAC Sabre as the Royal Malaysian Air Force's primary air defense fighter throughout the 1980s and early '90s.
 It also served in secondary ground attack role alongside the Douglas A-4 Skyhawk.
 Five F-5Es and one F-5F were lost in the accident with three fatalities (2 pilots in E (1983 & 1995) and 1 in F (1986), all crashed into the sea).
 In 2000, all the RMAF F-5s were deactivated, but they were reactivated in 2003 as the Tactical Air Reconnaissance Squadron and Reserve.
 Several upgrade packages were proposed to extend the service life of the aircraft, but none were taken.
-In 2015, the F-5s was pulled out of service, but some were kept in storage.
+In 2015, the F-5s were pulled out of service, but some were kept in storage.